hyperledger/besu/docs/Permissions/Local-Permissioning.md

     This means a transaction can be successfully submitted by Node A from an account in the Node A whitelist but rejected by Node B to which it is propagated if the account is not in the Node B whitelist.
     We recommend each node in the network has the same accounts whitelist.

-    On-chain permissioning is under development.
-On-chain permissioning will use one on-chain nodes whitelist.

 To update the accounts whitelist when the node is running, use the JSON-RPC API methods: